 Myth: If there’s no penetration, it doesn’t count as sex.

-Fact: This is a holdover from a time when the only “acceptable” sex was heterosexual and meant for procreation.
-People have always enjoyed all kinds of physical intimacy with all kinds of other people, but heterosexual penis-in-vagina with the intention of having babies was the only kind of sex that “counted”.
+The truth is, even when non-marital or “alternative” types of sex were stigmatized (and even illegal, in some cases), people have always enjoyed all kinds of physical intimacy with all kinds of other people.
+Unfortunately, heterosexual intercourse with the sole intention of making a baby was the only kind of sex that “counted.”

-Thankfully we’re not living in those times any more.
+Thankfully we’re not living in those times anymore.
 Oral sex is sex!
-So is anal, so is hand sex.
-Many people never have penetrative sex at all, and still have plenty of sex.
+So is anal and hand sex(“fingering” or hand jobs).
+Many people never have penetrative sex and still have plenty of sex.